-La Amatista Amazon River Cruise From Iquitos upriver to the Pacaya-Samiria National Reserve on the classic riverboat, M/V La Amatista
+La Amatista Amazon River Cruise Explore the Pacaya-Samiria National Reserve on the classic riverboat, M/V La Amatista

-La Amatista (named for the gemstone, amethyst) is one of the prettiest riverboats on the Amazon.
-Constructed with lots of beautiful hardwoods, the ship has a wonderful charm and atmosphere.
+La Amatista (named for the gemstone, amethyst) is constructed with lots of beautiful hardwoods, the ship has a wonderful charm and atmosphere.
 Hundreds of travelers have enjoyed its comfort and explorations.
 In 2012, the ship was remodeled to offer even nicer cabins.
 The roomy 15 cabins have two twin beds or one queen bed and all have private bath with shower.
 All cabins have exterior view windows, air conditioning, smoke detectors, and hot water 24 hours a day.

-The 9-days cruise package include 6 nights onboard ship, two overnights in Lima, and domestic airfare from Lima - starting at only $1,999 per person in double cabin.
-See below for more details.
+The 9-Days Amazon Cruise package includes 6 nights onboard ship, two overnights in Lima, and domestic airfare from Lima - with some 2023 departures starting at around $2,559 (or less with some departures) per person in double cabin.
+It is one of the best values on an Amazon River Cruise currently available.
+See below for more details and contact us for dates and discounts.

 PACAYA SAMIRIA NATIONAL RESERVE